Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-In each topic-word distribution obtained from BTM, words with high probabilities characterize the topic.
-Figure \ref{loghist1} shows histograms of log-transformed probabilities for each of Topics 1 - 4 (histograms for the other topics can be found in Appendix) and it indicates bimodal topic-word distribution.
-Specifically, the mode on the left corresponds to the words that had low possibilities of belonging to a specific topic, whereas the mode in the center corresponds to the words that had high probabilities enough to characterize meaning of the topic.
+Histograms of log-transformed probabilities show bimodal topic-word distributions.
+This pattern indicates that there are some words that had low probabilities of belonging to a specific topic, whereas the mode in the center corresponds to the words that have high probabilities enough to characterize the meaning of the topic.
 We provide the histograms of various topics in Web Appendix D of the Supporting Information.
-Therefore, it might be desirable to estimate topic relationships using only the words corresponding to the mode in the center, rather than using all the words.
-We checked the minimum cutoff value based on these histograms, the minimum cutoff value that defined the tail of a normal distribution was ranged between -11 and -12.
-We calculated the number of words whose log-scaled probabilities were above -11 to -12 to specify the minimum number of words for estimating the topic network, and we found that more than 1,000 words are needed to properly represent topics.
-Based on this rationale, we decided to use at least 1,000 words to estimate positions of topics on the latent space based on positions of words.
-Given the selected minimum number of words, we extract meaningful words that can discriminate characteristics of topics, we chose words with probabilities varying from topic to topic and with relatively high maximum probabilities.
-Figure \ref{topwords} shows a plot of the relationship between max probability and coefficient variation.
-Based on this rationale, we selected words using both max probability and coefficient variation.
+Therefore, it might be more desirable to estimate topic relationships using only the words corresponding to the mode in the center rather than all the words.
+We checked the minimum cutoff value based on these histograms, which ranged between -11 and -12.
+We calculated the number of words whose log-scaled probabilities were above -11 to -12 to specify the minimum number of words for estimating the topic network.
+We found that more than 1,000 words are needed to represent topics properly.
+Based on this rationale, we decided to use at least 1,000 words to estimate the positions of topics in the latent space based on the positions of words.
+Given the selected minimum number of words, we extract meaningful words that can discriminate characteristics of topics based on the coefficient of variation and maximum probability.

 In this study, rather than using a fixed number of words, we investigated relationships among topics identified with different numbers of words, which were determined using the two criteria described above.
 Specifically, we obtained multiple matrices corresponding to the top 60\% to 40\% of words determined based on the two criteria.
 The numbers of words corresponding to the 60-th and 40-th percentiles were 2,648 and 1,095, respectively.
-At the end of the day, we used 21 sets of matrices, $\textbf{X}_i (i = 1, 2, \cdots, 21)$, as the LSIRM input data, where their dimensions were ranged from $2,648 \times 20$ to $1,095 \times 20$.
+Therefore, we used 21 sets of matrices, $\mathbf{X}_k (k = 40\%, \cdots, 60\%)$, as the LSIRM input data, where their dimensions were ranged from $2,648 \times 20$ to $1,095 \times 20$.